Malware-Hunter/datasets/mh-100k/README.md

 This dataset is released under the CC BY 4.0 (Creative Commons Attribution 4.0 International): This license allows others to use your dataset, as long as they provide attribution to you as the creator.
 It's a relatively permissive option, but it still requires users to attribute authorship of the dataset to you.

 ## Acknowledgments
-[Optional: Acknowledge any individuals, organizations, or projects that contributed to the creation or maintenance of the MH-100K dataset.]

 ## Feedback and Contributions
 Feedback, suggestions, and contributions are welcome!
-If you have any questions or wish to contribute to the dataset, please [open an issue](link to issues) or submit a pull request.
+If you have any questions or wish to contribute to the dataset, please contact us.